-The Group is mainly exposed to Iraqi Dinar and Egyptian Pound.
+The Group is mainly exposed to the currencies disclosed in the above table.
 The following table details the Group's sensitivity to a ten percent increase and decrease in currency units against the relevant foreign currencies.
 Ten percent is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
 The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the year-end for a ten percent change in foreign currency rates.

-A positive number below indicates an increase in profit where currency units strengthens ten percent against the relevant currency.
+A positive number below indicates an increase in profit where currency units strengthen ten percent against the relevant currency.
 For a ten percent weakening of currency units against the relevant currency, there would be a comparable impact on the profit, and the balances below would be negative.